 Sightseeing, Bus, Cars and Tuk-Tuk

-For those that like sightseeing, Lisbon has a wide choise.
-There are three diferent Hop-on Hop-Off bus companies - City Sightseeing, Gray Line , and Yellow Bus.
+For those that like sightseeing, Lisbon has a wide choice.
+There are three different Hop-on Hop-Off bus companies - City Sightseeing, Gray Line , and Yellow Bus.
 There are also a couple of unusual and fun ways of sightseeing; a self-guided electrical car for two - Go Car Tours -, and what has become a very popular way of getting around the city - Tuk-Tuk Cars.
 The latter is an upgraded and eco-friendlier version of the ones found in India.

 Taxis are affordable in Lisbon, you find them by all major sites and by the terminal.
-All taxis are metered, drivers tend to speak English but, like in any big city, make sure you get an estimate before getting into a taxi, as you shouldn’t pay more than $10.00 US Dollars (8 Euros) to go anywhere within the historical city center.
+All taxis are metered, drivers tend to speak English but, like in any big city, make sure you get an estimate before getting into a taxi, as you should not pay more than $10.00 US Dollars (8 Euros) to go anywhere within the historical city center.

 Public Buses and Trams